andreasm23/sgp4-2.21/answer-sheet.md

 ORB_STEP_T

-Report the motivation that led you to choose the values of the parameters above, i.e., start/stop times and time step.
+Report the motivation that led you to choose the values of the parameters above, i.e., start/stop times and time step (open text answer: 4 points).

 ORB_JUST

-Report the first data point, i.e. time, position x, y, z, velocity x, y, z, from the orbit data you generated with the SGP4 propagator.
+Report the first data point, i.e. time, position x, y, z, velocity x, y, z, from the orbit data you generated with the SGP4 propagator (numeric answer: 8 points).

 ORB_FIRST

-Report the last data point from the orbit data you generated with the SGP4 propagator.
+Report the last data point from the orbit data you generated with the SGP4 propagator (numeric answer: 8 points).

 ORB_LAST

 # 5 Plot your orbit

-Report the markdown code (see [this link](https://docs.gitlab.com/ee/user/markdown.html#images)) that adds your image to this document.
+Report the markdown code (see [this link](https://docs.gitlab.com/ee/user/markdown.html#images)) that adds your image to this document (graphic answer: 16 points).

 ORB_PLOT

-Make three observations about the data you plotted.
+Make three observations about the data you plotted (open text answer: 8 points).

 ORB_OBS

-Make two interpretations about the observations you reported above.
+Make two interpretations about the observations you reported above (open text answer: 14 points).

 ORB_INT

-Make one conclusions based on the observations and interpretations you reported above.
+Make one conclusions based on the observations and interpretations you reported above (open text answer: 14 points).

 ORB_CON

 # Final remarks

 Report the steps you have taken to address Code Excellence.
-Report "none" if relevant.
+Report "none" if relevant (code excellence answer: possible 20 points).

 EXC_CODE

 Report the steps you have taken to address Assignment Excellence.
 Report "none" if relevant.

-- use CLI tools to retrieve this data programmatically:
+- use CLI tools to retrieve this data programmatically (assignment excellence answer: possible 4 points):

 EXC_ASSIGN_1

-- implement parsing additional TLE format(s) in your program:
+- implement parsing additional TLE format(s) in your program (assignment excellence answer: possible 4 points):

 EXC_ASSIGN_2

-- implement multiple methods to communicate the parameters with your SGP4 propagator:
+- implement multiple methods to communicate the parameters with your SGP4 propagator (assignment excellence answer: possible 4 points):

 EXC_ASSIGN_3

-- automate the whole workflow:
+- automate the whole workflow (assignment excellence answer: possible 8 points):

 EXC_ASSIGN_4